 Business corporations and large organizations deal with thousands of pieces of paperwork with similar formats on a daily basis – Big banks receive numerous identical applications, and research teams have to analyze piles of forms to conduct statistical analysis.
 Therefore, automation of the initial step of extracting data from scanned documents significantly reduces the redundancy of human resources and allows workers to focus on analyzing data and reviewing applications instead of keying in information.

-To provide a clearer view on how to perform data extraction, we show two sets of methods on performing data extraction from scanning documents.
+To provide a clearer view of how to perform data extraction, we show two sets of methods for performing data extraction from scanning documents.

 try: